-Parents are asked to call or email their child's teacher when they have a question about an incident that occurred in class.
-The majority of questions, problems or concerns can be solved when parents communicate directly with the teacher.
-It's common courtesy to give the teacher the opportunity to hear concerns and respond to them.
-If a parent feels that his or her concern has not been resolved, then the parent is invited to call the principal.
+Parents are asked to call or email their child's teacher when they have a question about matters pertaining to their child's class or an incident that may have occurred in class.
+The majority of questions can be satisfactorily answered when parents communicate directly with the teacher.
+Additionally, it is courteous to give the teacher the opportunity to hear from a parent first and to respond.
+If a parent feels that their question has not been resolved, then the parent is invited to call the assistant principal or principal.